 The Treasury Department's Bureau of the Public Debt (BPD) prepares monthly income statements on Trust Fund revenues; these statements reflect monthly allocations of estimated excise tax payments to the Trust Fund.
 Updates on the income, activity, and balances of the fund are available at Government – Airport and Airway Reports – 69X8103.

-Trust Fund forecasts from the Treasury Department are included in the President's Budget request for the FAA.
+Trust Fund forecasts are included in the President's Budget Request for the FAA and are available on the DOT Budget Report website.

 The FAA's Office of Aviation Policy and Plans (APO) monitors the health of the Trust Fund.
 APO reviews Trust Fund revenue collections and forecasts aviation-related activities.
 In addition, APO analyzes the potential effects of changes to the fund's sources or structure.